priyadp1/agent_consensus/README.md

 python preprocessing/download_dataset.py
 ```

-Downloads OpinionsQA and GlobalOpinionsQA from HuggingFace.
+Downloads GlobalOpinionsQA from HuggingFace.
 To also use the Anthropic persona dataset, clone the evals repo into `data/`:

 ```bash
 cd data